صور الصفحة

 14 TO my dove, that art in the clefts of the rock, in the secret places of the stairs, let me see thy countenance, let me bear thy voice; for sweet is thy voice, and thy countenance is comely.

-15 Take us the foxes, the little foxes, that spoil the vines: for our vines have tender grapes.
-16 My beloved is mine, and I am his: he feedeth among the lilies.
-17 Until the day break, and the shadows flee away, turn, my beloved, and be thou like a roe or a young hart tains of Bether. upon the moun- lilies.
+17 Until the day break, and the shadows flee away, turn, my beloved, and be thou like a roe or a young hart upon the mountains of Bether.

 CHAP.
 III.

-Y night on my bed I sought him whom my soul loveth: I sought him, but I found him not.
+BY Y night on my bed I sought him whom my soul loveth: I sought him, but I found him not.

 2 I will rise now, and go about the city in the streets, and in the broad ways I will seek him whom my soul loveth: I sought him, but I found him not.